aymericcousaert/fiuba-coin/README.md

-1. Deploy Fuc contract on an address
+1. Deploy Fuc contract and Admin contract with address

-2. Deploy Admin contract on another address
+2. Set el address del contract Fuc with setAddress en el contract Admin

-3. Set el address del coin with setAddress
+3. Other functions can be used with right user address (check logs in revert case)